rupinder-developer/NodeJS-RESTful-CRUD-API-Generator/README.md

 # NodeJS API Generator

-This NodeJS Project is used to create basic **CRUD** for all the schemas define the the schemas folder.
+This NodeJS Project is used to create basic **CRUD** for all the schemas defined in the *schemas* folder.